jenslys/autovod/README.md

 #### YouTube

-- That you have not reached your YouTube quota
+- That you have not reached your [YouTube quota limit](https://developers.google.com/youtube/v3/guides/quota_and_compliance_audits#:~:text=Projects%20that%20enable%20the%20YouTube,majority%20of%20our%20API%20users.)
 - That your YouTube credential files have not expired
 - You can check these by running `youtubeuploader --filename sample.mp4` then checking the output.